Chart Color Schemes

 Emerald features high concentrations of family households, with a fairly typical median household size

 Family households constitute 80.4% of all households, including 40.9% couples with children, 30.8% couples without children, and 8.4% single parent families.
-Non-family households account for the remaining 19.6%, with lone person households at 17.6% and group households comprising 1.6%.
-The median household size is 2.8 people, aligning with the Greater Melbourne average.
+Non-family households account for 19.6%, comprising 17.6% lone person households and 1.6% group households.
+The median household size is 2.8 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households